danieledema/radar_doppler_dataset/content/data/registration.md

 title: 'Registration'
 date: 2023-03-30
 weight: 1
+summary: "Use your academic email address to register and obtain the download link."
 ---

-Download is not available yet, please check out this website in a few days
+Registration is not available yet, please check out this website in a few days.

 ## Registration